mr-shaheer/mr-shaheer/README.md

 ## 🚀 About Me

-I am currently building autonomous ai agents that go beyond conversation.
+I am currently building autonomous ai agents that goes beyond conversation.
 My focus is on creating AI agents that can think, plan, and execute real-world workflows as digital assistant.

 - Continuously learning and exploring cutting-edge AI technologies
 - Skilled in LLMs, AI automation, and multi-agent architectures